Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: AARL Scheduling Algorithm

 \begin{description} \item[(a)] A topology with 4 nodes and 10 links. \item[(b)] A topology with 19 nodes and 48 links, which represents a medium-size ORAN backhaul network. \item[(c)] A topology with 37 nodes and 96 links, which represents a large-size ORAN backhaul network. \end{description}

 A unique interference matrix was generated for each episode using the interference model described in Section \ref{MODEL}.
-This allowed us to simulate many interference scenarios, corresponding to different weather and environmental conditions, using the noise term described in the interference model.
-AARL was trained with data packets that were generated from each BS and with different interference matrix for each episode.
+AARL was trained with data packets that were generated from each BS uniformly.
 When training starts, the capacity of each mmWave link is sampled from a uniform distribution of $[115,125]$ packets per time step.
 Each buffer in the system has a capacity of 650 packets, the size of the buffer can be configurable.
 AARL is trained using Stable Baselines3 PPO agents \cite{Raffin_Stable_Baselines3_2020} in the following way; Five different PPO agents are trained, each with one of the following network interference levels: 20\%, 40\%, 60\%, 80\%, and 100\%.
 Recall that when the interference level reaches 100\%, only one mmWave link can transmit at full power.
 During training, the learning rate was set to $3\cdot10^{-4}$.

-Figure \ref{fig:training-Convergence} shows the time to convergence of the training phase of the various AARL algorithms for different interference levels.
-Recall that training is stopped when the reward function converges (see Figure \ref{fig:reward-convergence}), and AARL drops less packets than the greedy algorithm.
+Figure \ref{fig:training-Convergence} shows the time to convergence of the training phase of the various AARL algorithms for different interference levels (see Figure \ref{fig:reward-convergence} for convergence).
 For example, for a topology with 96 mmWave links, AARL with $\alpha$=1 requires 85 training hours at interference level of 80\%.
 For a topology with 48 mmWave links, AARL with $\alpha$=1 requires 41 hours at the same interference level.